Skip to Content

 What is the fastest overnight delivery service in South Africa?

-Most overnight couriers in South Africa promise next-business-day delivery between main centres if collected before 14:00.
+Most overnight couriers in South Africa promise next-business-day delivery between main centres if collected before the daily cut-off (often around 15h00).
 Aerospeed, EPX and NIGHTWING typically offer earlier-morning delivery windows for premium accounts.
+For true same-day, expect a separate service tier starting from around R600 for the first 2kg.

 Does any courier deliver on weekends in South Africa?

-Saturday delivery is offered by several major couriers as a paid premium.
-Sunday delivery is rare and almost always priced as same-day urgent rather than overnight.
+Saturday delivery is offered by several major couriers as a paid premium (often around R224 per consignment for after-hours and Saturday work).
+Sunday and public-holiday delivery is rarer and priced higher again (in the region of R366), usually as same-day urgent rather than overnight.

 Can I track my overnight parcel in real time?